alp78/rag-chatbot-ollama-langchain/README.md

 ## Features

 - **Chat with Your Documents:** Ask natural-language questions about your personal PDF and EPUB files.
+- **Chats History:** Each new chat is persisted across sessions with a timestamp, they can be deleted directly in the UI.
 - **Local and Private:** No cloud services — everything runs locally on your device.
 - **Offline Capable:** Once models are downloaded, no internet connection is required.
 - **Fully Customizable:** Configure model, embedding, search strategy, and prompt directly from `settings.json`.